JasonCodesC/order_matcher/README.md

 ## How I went about profiling:

 Initially I went into this project assuming I could use perf for everything and all would be well but I was very much wrong.
-Perf stat doesn't work on the VM so I couldn't find any info on how I was preforming on branches or the cache.
+Perf stat doesn't work on the VM so I couldn't find any info on how I was performing on branches or the cache.
 Perf record was also pretty useless because the vast majority of the time my program was spending in the queues waiting for data so I wasn't even able to figure out which functions were slow.
-If I had two linux machines than these would have been pretty easy to use but I have to play with the cards I'm dealt so I decided to keep track of throughput statistics and latency (Trade executed time - Last order sent in the trade) and improve from there.
+If I had two Linux machines then these would have been pretty easy to use but I have to play with the cards I'm dealt so I decided to keep track of throughput statistics and latency (trade executed time - last order sent in the trade) and improve from there.

 ## Results (Throughput Statistics):